Robel14/alx-pre_course/README.md

-My first readme for the last time
+My first readme for once